matteodelabre/onze/README.md

 ## Developing a bot

 “Bots” (computer programs implementing a strategy) communicate with the server on **standard input** (for receiving commands from the server) and **output** (for sending responses to the server).
-The programs can use the **standard error** stream to log information to the game log.
+The programs can use the **standard error** stream to send information to the game log.

 Any programming language can be used, as long as it permits access to those streams.
 It is the responsibility of each program to keep track of the game state in order to compute its next move.
 Any invalid move will be silently ignored and replaced with a valid move.

-See [bots/example.py](bots/example.py) for a minimal starting example.
+See [bots/example](bots/example) for a minimal starting example.

+### Bot structure

+A bot must be a **directory** containing an executable file called `run` (i.e., with the `x` flag set, and starting with a [hashbang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line or in an executable binary format).
+When the bot is started, this file will be executed without any options and with the standard streams properly setup.

 ### Game protocol